 A Guide to 100% Mortgages

 Saving up for a deposit is sometimes the biggest hurdle for aspiring homeowners.
 It can take years to save up enough money for a house deposit, but this doesn’t have to be the case.
-100% mortgages, also known as no-deposit or zero-deposit mortgages, can be a fantastic option for individuals who want to buy a home fast without the need for a downpayment.
+100% mortgages, also known as no-deposit or zero-deposit mortgages, can be a fantastic option for individuals who want to buy a home quickly without the need for a down payment.
 This guide delves into everything you need to know about 100% mortgages, exploring their benefits, drawbacks, eligibility criteria, and more.

 What is a 100% mortgage?